-The choice of volatility can be attributed to a choice of strategy or investment.6 We assume that volatility cannot be contracted upon as the CEO can arbitrarily inflate volatility.
-He could, for instance, make the firm riskier by investing free cash flows in speculative assets or by taking a short position in some risky trades without changing the firm's core strategy.7 As a consequence, the
+Volatility can be seen as being a choice of strategy or investment.6 We assume that volatility cannot be contracted upon as a CEO could arbitrarily raise the level of volatility.
+He could, for instance, make the firm riskier by investing free cash flows in speculative assets or by taking a short position

-6We think of the strategy as a feasible combination of many different actions that affect issues including project choice, mergers and acquisitions, capital structure, and financial transactions.
-For instance, part of the strategy could be an R&D project that increases value and risk.
+6We think of the strategy as a combination of many different actions that affect issues such as project choice, mergers and acquisitions, capital structure, and financial transactions.
+For instance, one part of the strategy could be an R&D project that increases value and risk.
 Another part could be financial hedging of some input factors which reduces value and risk.
 Due to its richness, we do not model the agent's choice of strategy in detail.
-Instead, the undiversified and risk averse CEO himself is interested in a low volatility, as the disutility he suffers from taking an extra unit of risk dominates the utility he gains from the increase in wealth due to the extra unit of risk.
-We assume that the CEO chooses a strategy that minimizes the firm risk σ given the expected value $E(P_T)$ or, equivalently, that maximizes the expected value $E(P_T)$ given the risk σ .
+Instead, the undiversified and risk-averse CEO himself is interested in a low volatility, as the disutility he suffers from taking an extra unit of risk outweighs the utility he gains from the increase in wealth obtained from the extra unit of risk.
+We assume that the CEO will choose a strategy that minimizes the firm risk σ given the expected value $E(P_T)$ or, equally, one that maximizes the expected value $E(P_T)$ given the risk σ.